Intermediate disorder limits for multi-layer semi-discrete directed polymers: Definitions and Proof of Main Results

 \begin{lem} For any $\taf>0$, $\xf\in\bN$ and $\be > 0$ we have that

 \end{lem}

-\begin{proof} By using the Ito isometry from equation \eqref{eq:Ito_isometry}, and the inequality from Corollary \ref{cor:bound_on_sum_of_P2}, we can now bound the $L^{2}(\cP)$ norm by the $k$-th moment of the overlap time random variable which is defined in Definition \ref{def:overlap_times_NIW}:
+\begin{proof} By using the It\^{o} isometry from equation \eqref{eq:Ito_isometry}, and the inequality from Corollary \ref{cor:bound_on_sum_of_P2}, we can now bound the $L^{2}(\cP)$ norm by the $k$-th moment of the overlap time random variable which is specified in Definition \ref{def:overlap_times_NIW}:

 The change of order of sum and expectation is justified by the monotone convergence theorem since the overlap time is always non-negative.
 The result then follows by the simple bound that $O^{(\taf,\xf)}[0,\ta]\leq d\ta$ which is immediate from Definition \ref{def:overlap_times_NIW}. \end{proof}